AdobeDocs/analytics-platform.en/help/stitching/overview.md

 #### Step 1: Live stitching

-Live stitching attempts to stitch each event upon collection to known information at that time from the identity graph.
+Live stitching attempts to stitch each event, upon collection, to known information at that time from the identity graph.

 +++ Details